 Joanna Burgos has been a leader on some of the largest, highest stakes political projects in modern times: a $100 million Governor’s race, multiple U.S. Senate races, national political conventions, House and Senate IE campaigns, Congressional Leadership Fund’s record-breaking 2022 year, and the largest House Majority takeover in recent history (2010)…Joanna’s impact is all over them.
 Whether general consulting, crisis communications, earned media, paid media, digital, focus groups or polling, Joanna does it all.

-But this isn’t her first rodeo juggling many projects.
-Joanna managed the NRCC’s $65 million polling, media and digital advertising campaign in 2012.
-Before that, she was part of the team the New York Times called one of the “most remarkable Congressional campaigns in more than a half-century” and was recently described by Charlie Cook as someone who made “smart, ahead-of-the-curve decisions.”
+She was part of the team The New York Times called one of the “most remarkable Congressional campaigns in more than a half-century” and was described by political handicapper Charlie Cook as someone who made “smart, ahead-of-the-curve decisions.”

-Joanna has advised dozens of candidates and Members of Congress and has served in numerous communications roles in the executive and legislative branches, in national political committees and on presidential and congressional campaigns – including the White House, the Department of Homeland Security, the National Republican Congressional Committee, the Republican National Committee and the 2008 Republican National Convention.
+Joanna has advised dozens of candidates and Members of Congress and has served in numerous communications roles in the executive and legislative branches, in national political committees, and on presidential and congressional campaigns – including the White House, the Department of Homeland Security, the U.S. Census Bureau,the National Republican Congressional Committee, the Republican National Committee and the 2008 Republican National Convention.

-Beyond politics, Joanna is passionate about fighting for a free Cuba.
-Over 10 years ago, Joanna co-founded Roots of Hope/Raices de Esperanza, a non-profit organization dedicated to bridging the gap between young Cubans on and off the island to empower Cuban youth to become authors of their own future.
+Beyond politics, Joanna is passionate about fighting for a free and democratic Cuba.
+Over 10 years ago, Joanna co-founded Roots of Hope/Raices de Esperanza, a non-profit organization dedicated to bridging the gap between young Cubans on and off the island and raising awareness about their struggles.
+Today, RDE has a network of more than 4,000 across the U.S. and abroad that work to empower Cuban youth to become authors of their own future.

-Joanna lives in Alexandria, VA, with her husband Alex and daughters Alicia and Sofia, but Miami, FL, will always be home.
+Joanna lives in Alexandria, VA, with her husband and three daughters, but Miami, FL, will always be home.